 Table of Contents

-- What are the best times to call?
+- What are the best times during the day to call customers?

-- On what days are people more likely to respond?
+- On what days are people more likely to respond well?

 - How long before a lead goes cold?